18ankitjha/18ankitjha/README.md

-- 👋 Hi, I’m @18ankitjha
+- 👋 Hi, I’m Ankit jha.I am pursuing my B.tech in Computer Science and Engineering from NIT jalandhar
 - 👀 I’m interested in web development and Competitive programming
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on web dev projects
-- 📫 reach me through insta 18ankitjha
+- 📫 Reach me through insta 18ankitjha

 <!---
 18ankitjha/18ankitjha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.